-Rank Goal Description 1 New Housing Construction The County will continue to support the construction of affordable housing (sales and rental) throughout the jurisdiction.
-2 Housing Rehabilitation A priority for the County and its partners is to promote the availability of decent housing by rehabilitating housing units to rent to LMI households.
-3 Access to Clean Water and Sanitary Sewer Upgrading failing wells and septic systems or connecting LMI households to existing infrastructure.
-4 Emergency Housing Repairs Emergency housing repairs occupied by LMI households.
-5 Direct Services to the LMI Community Provide public services such as training/education, health services, elderly services, neglected and abused children services, legal services, and subsistence payments.
-6 Action on Homelessness The County and its partners will assist households with rapid re-housing to prevent homelessness and to provide overnight shelter for homeless individuals.
+4 Goal Name Economic Development Goal Description Technical support to be provided to minority, women, and veteran owned micro businesses.
+5 Goal Name Direct Services to the LMI Community Goal Description Provide public services such as training/education, health services, elderly services, neglected and abused children services, legal services, and subsistence payments.
+6 Goal Name New Housing Construction Goal Description The County will continue to support the construction of affordable housing (sales and rental) throughout the jurisdiction.
+7 Goal Name Housing Rehabilitation Goal Description A priority for the County and its partners is to promote the availability of decent housing by rehabilitating housing units to rent to LMI households.
+8 Goal Name Action on Homelessness Goal Description The County and its partners will assist households with rapid re-housing to prevent homelessness and to provide overnight shelter for homeless individuals.
 This goal also includes HMIS and program administration.
-7 Sidewalk Improvements Provide sidewalk construction and repair to create livable and walkable communities.
-8 Demolition Demolish and remove dilapidated housing to allow new housing for LMI individuals and households to be built.
-9 Program Administration Funds will be used to administer Charleston County's CDBG and HOME programs.
+9 Goal Name Program Administration Goal Description Funds will be used to administer Charleston County's CDBG and HOME programs.
 HESG administration falls under the "Action on Homelessness" Goal.